 The Margaret Greenfield Accessible Housing Project Fund MGAHPF was created to show my gratitude to aunt Margaret’s memory for the help she gave me and for giving me the ability to help others.
 She was a woman with strong ideals and her beliefs ultimately change my life.
 Her influence led me to commit to help my peers by choosing a project I knew something about and the feeling that she would think this idea worthy.

 I’m a wheelchair user myself, and finding accessible overnight accommodations, or a comfortable rest stop while waiting for daytime appointments, quite challenging and sometimes impossible.
 This gave me the idea to open my home for respite and short term lodgings for people with disabilities, their families and their attendant if needed.
 A minimum contribution of $40 for an overnight stay to cover expenses will be negotiated on an individual situation basis.
 Fees are not charged for day respite although contributions are gratefully accepted.

-The Margaret Greenfield House is home while your here.
+The Margaret Greenfield House is home while you’re here.
 Enjoy Yourself!
-Beware: Dogs bark Hannah purr’s This is pet friendly territory.

 How it Works